The Void (2016 film): Production

 Since 2000, the Canadian film groups referring to themselves as Astron-6 began creating comedic horror films.
 Their films included Manborg, Father's Day and The Editor.
 The Void differed from the previous films being serious in tone, which led the group to not present it under the Astron-6 name.

-Jeremy Gillespie was initially working at Pinewood on a floor below where Guillermo del Toro was working on the unfinished film At the Mountains of Madness, recalling hearing him state that he wanted to do a HP Lovecraft film in a way that hadn't been done before.
+Jeremy Gillespie was initially working at Pinewood on a floor below where Guillermo del Toro was working on the unfinished film At the Mountains of Madness, recalling hearing him state that he wanted to do a H.P.
+Lovecraft film in a way that had not been done before.
 After hearing this, Gillespie felt that this "sort of got the wheels in my mind working, trying to think of what that might be.
 So that was sort of where the imagery was birthed.
 All of this stuff relating to pyramids and triangles is left ambiguous, for the audience to interpret as they would, intentionally."

 Gillespie and Kostanski managed to crowdfund the money they needed to build the practical creatures that appear onscreen effects.
 Other assistance came from the team working on David Ayer's Suicide Squad which was shooting in Toronto.
 Gillespie served as assistant art director and Kostanski as a special makeup effects artist on the film, which led to members of the special effects team on Suicide Squad to work on The Void.
 Gillespie later declared The Void as a difficult production, noting that "Every single thing was the biggest challenge.
 It was a soul-crushing nightmare.
 Everybody was pushed to the limit on this movie.
 The one ray of hope we got was the cast, which came together at the last second.
 They were easy to deal with."
 The Void was set to shoot in Canada on November 17, 2015.

 At the American Film Market, XYZ Films and CAA were set to handle the North American deals.

 Filmed in Sault Ste.
 Marie at the former location of Sir James Dunn Collegiate and Vocational School.
 The school was demolished in 2016.